zerobias/mezzanine/README.md

 ## Data types

-Mezzanine has some built-it object classes.
+Mezzanine has some built-in object classes.

 ### Tuple
 ```js